-BusConnects has never been a single-focus transport proposal, and I'm glad that the opportunity to reallocate space to walking and cycling is being taken with this plan.
-The NTA must acknowledge the degree to which school drop offs and pick ups contribute to the traffic levels on our roads and ensure that safe walking, scooting and cycling along routes to schools can be undertaken.
+BusConnects has never been a single-focus transport proposal, and I'm glad that the opportunity to reallocate space to walking and cycling is being taken with many of the proposed corridors.
+However, the NTA must acknowledge the degree to which school drop offs and pick ups contribute to the traffic levels on our roads and ensure that safe walking, scooting and cycling along routes to schools can be undertaken.